1Menna/Material-Stream-Identification-System/README.md

 ---

-## Features
+## ♻️ Features

 - **Data Preprocessing & Augmentation:**
   - Resize, normalize, and clean images.
   - Apply augmentation (rotation, flipping, scaling, color jitter) to increase dataset size by ≥30%.

 - **Feature Extraction:**
-  - Convert raw images into fixed-length numerical feature vectors.
+  - Convert raw images into fixed-length numerical feature vectors using a Convolutional Neural Network (CNN).
-  - Experimented with multiple feature descriptors (color, texture, histogram-based features).
+  - A pre-trained CNN is used to automatically extract high-level discriminative features directly from images.

 - **Machine Learning Models:**
   - SVM Classifier: Trained on extracted features with hyperparameter tuning.